olivecrow/Localization-Pakcage-Extensions/README.md

 This is an addotional funtionality plugin for Unity's Localization package.

-Currently this package provides the following additional features:
+Currently, this package provides the following additional features:

 - Google Translate.
 - StringTable and audio clip linking.